 Taking action at some fracking-related sites carries additional legal risks.
 If you are considering an action at one of these locations, please get in touch with us on firstname.lastname@example.org.

 Companies like Drax power station in North Yorkshire are trying to convert their old coal-fired units into gas-powered units, which would create a huge surge in gas demand and blow the UK’s climate targets.
 Other ‘Big Six’ companues such as SSE, Scottish Power, RWE are all planning large new gas-fired power stations.
 15 large gas projects with a capacity of 22GW are vying to be built.

 Scottish Southern & Electric (SSE) are one of the UK’s ‘Big Six’ energy companies and planning to build new gas-fired power stations at Keadby 2 (Lincolnshire – already under contrunction), Abernedd (South Wales) and Ferrybridge D (West Yorkshire).

 As a recent report by Sandbag and WWF UK illustrates, if all current gas development in planning was to go ahead it could lock the UK into emissions for the next 40 years at levels way above our international commitments under the Paris Climate Agreement.
 We don’t need these polluting gas projects to keep the lights on – and they will cost us more in higher energy bills if they are allowed to be built.

-Other chemicals companies like INEOS are pushing for fracking in England to boost their feedstocks for plastics production.
-In 2017, The Guardian reported that a lage boom in the US shale gas industry has resulted in a £180bn investment in plastic production facilities by fossil fuel giants such as ExxonMobil Chemical and Shell Chemical – contributing to a 40% rise in global plastic production over the next decade.
+Chemicals companies like INEOS are pushing for fracking in England to boost their feedstocks for plastics production.
+In 2017, The Guardian reported that a large boom in the US shale gas industry has resulted in a £180bn investment in plastic production facilities by fossil fuel giants such as ExxonMobil Chemical and Shell Chemical – contributing to a 40% rise in global plastic production over the next decade.
 We cannot allow those conditions to develop in the UK.